isaksky/RouteProvider/README.md

     type Routes = IsakSky.RouteProvider<routes, "Microsoft.Owin.IOwinContext">

 The generated dispatch and handler functions will then take that type as the first argument.
+You can also specify a type name as the third argument, which will make the dispatch function have a return type, and will require all of you handlers to return that type.

 ## Brief demo in visual studio:

 https://www.youtube.com/watch?v=r7cdeTzPY58

 ## Todo
-- Option for user type that handler functions must return (e.g., HttpWebResponse)
 - Allow routes to be defined in a seperate file

 ## Comparison with other approaches